 Investments are recognised and derecognised on the trade date and are initially measured at fair value.
 Investment fund values are supplied by the Fund Manager JBWere (NZ) Pty Ltd ("JBWere").
 Investments are classified at fair value through profit or loss.
-As the Scheme's business is investing in financial assets with a view to profiting from their total return in the form of interest, distributions or increases in fair value, cash deposits are carried at fair value through profit or loss on initial recognition.
-Financial assets carried at fair value through profit or loss, are measured at subsequent reporting dates at fair value.
+As the Scheme's business is investing in financial assets with a view to profiting from their total return in the form of interest, distributions or increases in fair value, cash deposits are carried at fair value through profit or loss, are measured at subsequent reporting dates at fair value.
 The valuation techniques used are detailed in the note 10 Fair Value.
 Purchases and sales of investments are accounted for at trade date.